arnavarora1111/React-Search-App1/README.md

 1.)
 Download Node.js and npm from the following link below:
     a.) https://www.npmjs.com/get-npm
     b.)
 Click on the Download Node.js and npm button c.)
-Download the 14.15.4 LTS Version (Recommended For Most Users)
+Download either the 14.15.4 LTS Version (Recommended For Most Users) or 15.5.1 Current (Latest features)

 2.)
 Download or git clone all the source files above in a separate folder